Taling Chan district: History

-Taling Chan is an old district back when there was Thonburi province.
-Now Thonburi is merged into Bangkok.
-In 1998, part of the district was split into a new Thawi Watthana district.
-Historically, much of the area was used as orchards and kitchen gardens, many remaining there today.
-It has been called "Bangkok's Kitchen".
+Taling Chan is an old district, dating back to the time when Thonburi was a separate province; now, Thonburi has merged into Bangkok.
+In 1998, part of the district was split off to form the new Thawi Watthana district.
+Historically, much of the area was used as orchards and kitchen gardens, many of which remain today; it has been called "Bangkok's Kitchen."

-The landscape of Taling Chan about 1,000 years ago is believed to have been part of the Chao Phraya River delta.
-The area was a muddy mangrove forest and there was no evidence of human settlement.
+About 1,000 years ago, the landscape of Taling Chan is believed to have been part of the Chao Phraya river delta, consisting of muddy mangrove forests with no evidence of human settlement.

-Two areas of Taling Chan, Bang Ramat and Bang Chueak Nang, were mentioned to in the Kamsuan Samut of the Ayutthaya period.
-They are regarded as among Bangkok's oldest zones.
+Two areas of Taling Chan, Bang Ramat and Bang Chueak Nang, were mentioned in the Kamsuan Samut of the Ayutthaya period; they are regarded as among Bangkok's oldest zones.

-During World War II, a southern railway line running through the district was one a target of Allied bombing.
+During World War II, a southern railway line running through the district was one of the targets of Allied bombing.

-Taling Chan has a rectangular area and is full of many waterways that cross each other.
-It is also an agricultural area, therefore making it difficult to access by road.
-Today there are many roads passing through the area such as Borommaratchachonnani, Ratchaphruek, Phutthamonthon Sai 1, and Phutthamonthon Sai 4, but the most convenient route is still by water.
-Taling Chan has both BMTA and affiliated buses service just a few lines.
+Taling Chan covers a rectangular area and is intersected by many waterways.
+It is an agricultural area, which makes access by road difficult.
+Today, many roads pass through the district, such as Kanchanaphisek, Borommaratchachonnani, Ratchaphruek, Phutthamonthon Sai 1, and Phran Nok-Phutthamonthon Sai 4; however, the most convenient route is still by water.
+Taling Chan is served by both BMTA and affiliated buses, but only on a few lines.
 There was no electricity in the area until 1972.